Command Climate Assessment Process

 Click here for information on DEOCS 4.0

 1. Effective immediately commanders, commanding officers (CO), and officers in charge (OIC) shall conduct a face-to-face debrief of their command climate assessment executive summary using the Defense Equal Opportunity Management Institute (DEOMI) Organizational Climate Survey (DEOCS) to include a plan of action and milestones (POA&M), with their immediate superior in command (ISIC).
 Video teleconference is an acceptable method for commanders not located in the same geographic region as their ISIC.
 This process will provide the ISIC an opportunity to mentor the commander and shall happen within 60 days of the completion of the command climate assessment, unless otherwise approved by the Echelon II Commander.
 The POA&M and executive summary shall be forwarded to the ISIC no later than 30 days after the completion of the command climate assessment.
-Commanders shall include ISIC commander contact information in their initial survey request to enable automatic ISIC visibility of the command climate survey process.
+Commanders shall include ISIC commander contact information in their survey request to enable automatic ISIC visibility of the command climate survey process.
 Commanders shall also validate ISIC information when closing the survey and requesting reports to enable the ISIC to receive automatic notification and directly access the survey results and reports.

 2. CNO has directed that Echelon II commanders list VCNO or DNS (whichever is applicable) rather than CNO as their ISIC.